 His audiences liked it too and they soon had him playing at top San Diego venues.
 After releasing his first album, he headed out on the road, touring the US for the next 9 months, playing for audiences from Hawaii to New York City.
 His song, “Booty Voodoo” became a hit on the Internet after being called “The Song of the Summer” by C.C.
 Chapman, host of the number 1 podcast on iTunes, Accident Hash.
 The tour inspired him to make his base in San Diego and build on his momentum.
 Unfortunately, things don’t always go according to plan and Coulter took a hit with the rest of the economy when live music became a luxury to most.

 Coulter began writing music when he was a teen helping his unemployed single mother raise his younger sisters.
-For him, it was a mechanism to help lift spirits, a vehicle to be used in the pursuit of happiness – an idea still obvious and necessary in his music today.
+For him, it was a mechanism to help lift spirits, a vehicle to be used in the pursuit of happiness – an idea still obvious in his music today.

 “The singer-songwriter Discovery of 2011!” – Sirius XM The Coffee House.